Warning: This video can be considered disturbing to some viewers.

 The Oklahoma State Bureau of Investigation started its own investigation in August.

-Assault and battery charges were filed against Guzman on Wednesday, the district attorney’s office says, and he has since bonded out after turning himself in.
+Assault and battery charges were filed against Guzman on Oct.
+16, the district attorney’s office says, and he bonded out after turning himself in.